UAE, UK Join Hands To Boost Trade Ties, Export Credit Opportunities - UrduPoint

 The export communities in both countries stand to gain from this partnership, as it aims to provide ease of access to a range of export credit, as well as financing and investment insurance products.

-His Excellency Dr. Thani bin Ahmed Al Zeyoudi, Minister of State for Foreign Trade and Deputy Chairman of the Board of Directors of Etihad Credit Insurance, highlighted the significance of this solid agreement on the UAE’s export industry, saying, “The UAE and the UK have always had strong trade relations over the years, and this agreement reflects the keenness of both nations to enhance the competitive advantage of our respective business sector in the international market.
+Dr. Thani bin Ahmed Al Zeyoudi, Minister of State for Foreign Trade and Deputy Chairman of the board of Directors of ECI, highlighted the significance of this solid agreement on the UAE’s export industry, saying, "The UAE and the UK have always had strong trade relations over the years, and this agreement reflects the keenness of both nations to enhance the competitive advantage of our respective business sector in the international market.
 We are pleased to enter this partnership with UKEF, with our strong confidence that this will further help ECI propel UAE businesses towards greater heights.
 This alliance will prove instrumental in advancing the UAE’s national economic non-oil diversification programmes, in line with the vision of our wise leaders.

 "

-For his part, Massimo Falcioni, CEO of ECI, said: “This agreement is yet another testament to ECI’s commitment to constantly improve and forge alliances to help provide utmost support for businesses and exporters.
-Such kind of collaborations help UAE exporters secure their access to international markets, protect their cash flow and offer guarantees to their lenders—fortifying further their presence in the global arena and thereby positioning the country as the global hub for trade and business.”
+For his part, CEO of ECI said, "This agreement is yet another testament to ECI’s commitment to constantly improve and forge alliances to help provide utmost support for businesses and exporters.
+Such kind of collaborations help UAE exporters secure their access to international markets, protect their cash flow and offer guarantees to their lenders fortifying further their presence in the global arena and thereby positioning the country as the global hub for trade and business."